The64thGamer/cheeseepedia/content/wiki/Bandstand I.md

 | pttreel = y
 |guesthelen=y|themebroadway=y}}

-**_Bandstand 1**_ is a standard Pizza Time Theatre showtape covering a wide array of song genres with Helen Henny.
+<b><i>Bandstand 1</b></i> is a standard Pizza Time Theatre showtape covering a wide array of song genres with Helen Henny.
 Since the show was released right after Broadway Helen Henny, the show recycled the Broadway backdrop.

-##Segments:##
+<h2>Segments:</h2>
 Disclaimer: The segment list is currently incomplete, as it is unclear the original order of special and birthday tapes within the original showtape reel.

 * 1980s Video Hits